onai/lcu-remote-client/README.md

 # LCU Remote Client Library

 This library functions as a proxy for interfacing with a remote LCU.
 Currently, the method to register an item is implemented.
+It can be installed with `pip install dist/LCUClient-0.1.0-py3-none-any.whl`.

 It can be called like so:
 ```
 from LCUClient import client